Fort Stewart Youth ChalleNGe Academy

 The program consists of 3 phases: a Pre-ChalleNGe phase for two weeks; a 20-week residential ChalleNGe phase; and a one-year post-residential phase.
 In the Pre-ChalleNGe phase, the participant is introduced to military life through a medical exam, drug screening, educational testing, and physical fitness.
 Once the participant has completed such tasks, he/she can move to the residential ChalleNGe phase where he/she is trained on work skills, life skills, academic, and military.

 The program provides basic US Army training where each participant is trained in military leadership, teamwork, military courtesies and customs, and the customary drill and ceremony.
 He/she is also trained on rappelling, climbing, survival, CPR, First Aid, and physical fitness.
 150 hours are spent on citizenship, community service, insurance, stress management, family planning, hygiene and health, and finances.
-Life skills training include subjects, which can help the participant meet his/her adult obligations outside of the academy.
+Life skills training includes subjects, which can help the participant meet his/her adult obligations outside of the academy.

 The Fort Stewart Youth ChalleNGe Program also provides academic training to help the participant earn his/her GED diploma.
 Teachers help each participant through one-on-one instruction but in general, each participant learns on his/her own according to his/her pace.
 Work skills are also honed so that each participant is able to gain and maintain a job after the program.